A quick guide to accommodation options in London

 - Private housing

-- University of London Intercollegiate Halls, with rooms allocated to the different member institutions of the University of London, of which LSHTM is one (most of the rooms allocated to LSHTM are within walking distance to the School or a very easy and short commute by public transport)
+- University of London Intercollegiate Halls, with rooms allocated to the different member institutions of the University of London, of which LSHTM is one (the rooms allocated to LSHTM are within walking distance to the School).

 - University of London managed properties, such as the Gower Street apartments (these are more expensive but located right next to LSHTM)